-The Council's revenue and capital budgets were allocated between seven Directorates with other budgets being managed corporately.
+The Council's revenue and capital budgets were allocated between eight Directorates with other budgets being managed corporately.
 Spending against these budgets was monitored throughout the year and reported to Cabinet.
-The year-end outturn position was reported to Cabinet on 21 January 2025.
+The provisional year-end outturn position was reported to Cabinet on 24 June 2025.